 Executive Stock Ownership Policy.
 The Compensation Committee has also adopted a formal executive stock ownership policy.
-Under this policy, executive officers identified by the Compensation Committee are required to hold at least a percentage of their annual base salary in USANA common stock as follows: (1) the CEO is required to hold a minimum of 1.5 times the value of his annual base salary; and (2) all other officers are required to hold a minimum of one times the value of their annual base salary.
-Unexercised SSARs, whether or not vested, unvested RSUs, and unearned and unvested DSUs are considered as held in satisfaction of this policy.
-The amount of an officer's personal stock holdings is reviewed by the Compensation Committee annually and each officer has been allowed two years from the 2017 implementation date of the policy, or two years from the date of hire, to achieve compliance with the policy.
+Under this policy, executive officers identified by the Compensation Committee are required to hold at least a percentage of their annual base salary in USANA common stock as follows: (1) the CEO has historically been required to hold a minimum of 1.5 times the value of his annual base salary, and beginning in 2022 is required to now hold 5 times his annual base salary (with five years to achieve this target); and (2) all other officers are required to hold a minimum of one times the value of their annual base salary.
+Unexercised SSARs, whether or not vested, and unvested RSUs are considered as held in satisfaction of this policy.
+The amount of an officer's personal stock holdings is reviewed by the Compensation Committee annually and each officer is allowed two years from the date of hire, to achieve compliance with the policy.